 A locked cupboard at least one-and-a-half metres above the ground is a good place to store medicines.

-If your doctor tells you to stop taking Nordip, or the expiry date has passed, ask your pharmacist what to do with any left
+If your doctor tells you to stop taking Nordip, or the tablets have passed their expiry date, ask your pharmacist what to

 What it looks like

 Nordip 5 mg - white to off-white, round tablet with "AB" over scoreline over "5" on one side and "G" on the other

 Nordip 10 mg - white to off-white, round tablet with "AB" over scoreline over "10" on one side and "G" on the other.